JoJas102/NNLS-Simulation/README.md

   * dRange[] and fRange[] = reasonable intervals for the random choice of f and d made by DiffParamRandomizer.m

 ## General information
+Simulation results and diffusion components estimates will be saved in the result subfolder.

+For any further comments or explaining descriptions see annotations inside the functions code files.

 MATLAB code will be added soon